distributhor/paygate-sdk/README.md

 ## Configuration

 Both the API Client as well as the ExpressJS middleware are configured via a [PayGateConfig](https://distributhor.github.io/paygate-sdk/interfaces/_types_.paygateconfig.html) object, described by the properties below.
 The `payGateId` and `payGateKey` properties are required, all the rest is optional.
 Where optional properties or default configuration values are not specified, those values will **have** to be explicitly passed in with each [PaymentRequest](https://distributhor.github.io/paygate-sdk/interfaces/_types_.paymentrequest.html).
 For example, you would typically have to set the `RETURN_URL` and a unique `TRANSACTION_DATE` on the `PaymentRequest`, as per the [PayGate Specification](https://docs.paygate.co.za/?shell#request).
-But if you were to specify a `returnUrl` on the configuration, and set `autoTransactionDate` to true, then you don't have to supply those values with the `PaymentRequest`, as they will be set automatically by the client and middleware. _Values explicitly found on the `PaymentRequest` will always take precedence over default values_.
+But if you were to specify a `returnUrl` on the configuration, and set `autoTransactionDate` to true, then you don't have to supply those values with the `PaymentRequest`, as they will be set automatically by the client and middleware. _Values explicitly found on the `PaymentRequest` will always take precedence over default configuration values_.

-All fields in BOLD, such as those found on `PaymentRequest` are values as specified by PayGate.
-Please refer to the [PayGate Specification](https://docs.paygate.co.za/?shell#request) for details and requirements on those.
+For all of this README documentation, all fields in `CAPS`, such as those found on `PaymentRequest`, are values specified and required by PayGate.
+Please refer to [the PayGate specification](https://docs.paygate.co.za/?shell#request) for the details and requirements on those.

 ### payGateId

 • `Required`**payGateId**: string

-Your PayGate account ID credential
+Your PayGate account ID

 ### payGateKey

 • `Required`**payGateKey**: string

-Your PayGate password/secret credential
+Your PayGate password/secret

 ### returnUrl